How to benchmark Python code with pytest-benchmark

 Expand FizzBuzzFibonacci in Python

 Our game is a hit!
 The kids do indeed love playing FizzBuzzFibonacci.
 So much so that word has come down from the execs that they want a sequel.
 But this is the modern world, we need Annual Recurring Revenue (ARR) not one time purchases!
-The new vision for our game is that it is open ended, no more living between the bound of 1 and 100 (even if it is inclusive).
+The new vision for our game is that it is open ended, no more living between the bounds of 1 and 100 (even if they are inclusive).
 No, we’re on to new frontiers!

 The rules for Open World FizzBuzzFibonacci are as follows: